oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

 -------

 .. warning::
-  ARC recommend using your own Python virtual environment for newer versions of PyTorch, we have included the PyTorch environment module
+  ARC recommend building your own Python virtual environment for newer versions of PyTorch, however we have included the PyTorch environment module information below for reference.
-  versions for compatibility.

 **Using PyTorch environment modules**